 “There have been models of bombardment through time showing that ice starts to concentrate with depth,” Deutsch said.
 “So if you have a surface layer that’s old, you’d expect more underneath.”

-While the majority of ice was in the ancient craters, the researchers also found evidence for ice in smaller craters that, judging by their sharp, well-defined features, appear to be quite fresh.
+While the majority of ice was in the ancient craters, the researchers also found evidence of ice in smaller craters that, judging by their sharp, well-defined features, appear to be quite fresh.
 That suggests that some of the deposits on the south pole got there relatively recently.

 “That was a surprise,” Deutsch said.
 “There hadn’t really been any observations of ice in younger cold traps before.”

 If there are indeed deposits of different ages, the researchers say, that suggests they may also have different sources.
 Older ice could have been sourced from water-bearing comets and asteroids impacting the surface, or through volcanic activity that drew water from deep within the Moon.
 But there aren’t many big water-bearing impactors around in recent times, and volcanism is thought to have ceased on the Moon over a billion years ago.
-So more recent ice deposits would require different sources — perhaps bombardment from pea-sized micrometeorites or implantation by solar wind.
+So more recent ice deposits would require different sources — perhaps bombardment from pea-sized micrometeorites or implantation by the solar wind.